datasage6/SkoolaHub-Desktop/README.md

-# SkoolaHub Desktop 🎓
+# SkoolaHub Desktop

-The official desktop companion for **SkoolaHub**.
-This application provides a dedicated, high-performance environment for students and educators in Ghana to access the SkoolaHub platform.
+We're excited to bring SkoolaHub to your desktop!
+This release introduces the official SkoolaHub Desktop app for Windows, giving you a faster, more focused way to access your school management platform.

 ## 📥 Download & Install